Pre-furbished Inventory

 This is a magnificent radio from approximately the late 1920s representing the high-water mark of furniture craftsmanship in early radio design.

 It has upcycling potential for cat bed and climbing gym but could also be turned into a habitat for gerbils, hamsters or ferrets.
+Medium rehab needed, could be stained medium or dark or could be painted.
 Reference #010 when you fill out the custom order form.

 #011 AVAILABLE FOR CUSTOM ORDER